BabylonJS/Documentation/content/resources/Library/BabylonJS_and_Ionic_Angular.md

 7. The very basic configuration interface is an Ionic page showing the available options.
 Note the header, a basic Ionic component that handles the back button automatically.
    All the values are stored in the Config service, that makes them available to any page that declares a dependency to the Config provider.

-8. The Home page will contain the BabylonJS canvas.
+8. The Home page will contain theBabylon.js canvas.
 An Ionic page is basically an Angular component with some sugar added, mainly in the form of a few helpful life cycle hooks.
    The whole scene is created here, note that we are using the two providers that were previously generated.
    The ViewChild decorator is needed in order to have access to the canvas element, think of it as an Angular equivalent of good old 'document.getElementById' method.